 We buy real ingredients.
 Meaning we go to the local markets and buy fresh dairy.
 And even with our merchant/bulk discounts, those ingredients still cost us around $15.28 for to make a gallon of vanilla bean ice cream.
 You can go to that same market, and buy a gallon worth of Blue Bell for around $11.94.
 Already we’re the pricier option and we haven’t frozen it yet!

 Liquid nitrogen is definitely an item that gets cheaper by the liter when you buy in bulk.
 But even so, the cost of nitrogen to freeze a gallon of ice cream is more than the cost of the ingredients.

 Apparently the Health Department doesn’t like it too much when caterer’s make items from home, go figure?
-So instead we work out of a Houston permitted kitchen (with a few other fellow caterers) to make our ice cream base.
+So instead we work out of permitted kitchens (with a few other fellow caterers) to make our ice cream base.
 For small businesses renting kitchen space is usually based on an hourly fee structure.

 The Big Sum

 Drumroll!
 (We’re super excited you read this far!)